linuxkay/yogurt/README.md

 ## Requirements

-Any Raspberry Pi with Raspbian lite.
+Any Raspberry Pi with Raspbian lite instaled.

 ## Install